 4. Vampiric Drain Skill

-The Vampiric Drain skill lets you channel an attack that will deal Magic Damage and heal you for some of the damage done.
+The Vampire Drain skill lets you channel an attack that will deal Magic Damage and heal you for some of the damage done.
 Depending on what morph you choose you either get Stamina or Ultimate bkac.

 5. Mesmerize Skill